-06 November, 2017
+20th November, 2017

-Between 13th and 17th November, a team from Health Partners International and the Women for Health programme will be attending the Fourth Global Forum on Human Resources for Health in Dublin.
+A team from Health Partners International and the Women for Health programme attended the Global Forum over a period of 5 days.

-Highlighting the successful example of the UK aid-funded Women for Health Programme, Dr Fatima Adamu, National Programme Manager for Women for Health, will be delivering a lightening pitch at the IntraHealth-hosted side event at 1pm on 13 November, Using Data for Governance Action: Country-Level Successes and Challenges.
-Dr Fatima will highlight how data drawn from PRRINN/MNCH and W4H programmes was used to advocate for governance changes to address the shortage and quality of female health workers in these states.
+Highlighting the successful example of the UK aid-funded Women for Health Programme, Dr Fatima Adamu, National Programme Manager for Women for Health, delivered a charismatic lightning pitch at the World Café style, IntraHealth-hosted side event, Using Data for Governance Action: Country-Level Successes and Challenges.
+Dr Fatima discussed how data drawn from the Partnerships for Revitalising Routine Immunization in Northern Nigeria and Maternal Newborn, Child Health programmes (PRRINN/MNCH) and the Women for Health programme was used to advocate for governance changes to address the shortage and quality of female health workers in 5 northern states.